ascheben/evotracer_machina/README.md

 # Migration history analysis (EvoTracR with prostate cancer Cas9 lineage tracing system)

+This pipeline uses EvoTracR data based on a prostate cancer Cas9 lineage tracing system to infer and analysie tumor migration histories.

 ## Running the pipeline on EvoTracR outputs

 Install the dependencies: